schlotg/viage/docs/api.md

 All components need to derive off of the Component class.
 This class gives you the following functionality:

 ### Element
 Each component has a element whose named gets passed down through the constructor.
-You can access via this.e .
+You can access via **this.e**

 ### setHTML(html: string)
 This will replace the HTML associated with the components element.
 It will add any elements in the HTML that have the attach attribute and add them to this.attachments.
 As an example if the HTML contained a string like this: